-Not only is Brave one of the fastest browsers on the market, but it also offers unrivaled control over privacy, ads, and the content you see.
+Brave is not only one of the fastest browsers on the market, but also offers unrivaled control over privacy, ads, and the content you see.
 If you don’t have Brave, you can install it right here.
 Once Brave is installed, take a look at these five tips to get you started off on the right foot:

 1. Set Brave as your default browser (and get it on mobile)

-The easiest way to set Brave to your default browser is to click on the button that appears under the address bar when you launch the browser.
+The easy way is to just click the button that appears under the address bar when you first launch the browser.

-From there, the instructions vary a little bit, depending on your operating system.
-Note that you can follow each of these instructions below without opening the Brave browser first.
+From there, the instructions vary a little bit, depending on your operating system, regardless of whether you’re in the browser:

 Settings > System > Default apps > Web browser tab > Select Brave Browser